BentleyBlanks/Misc/README.md

-# dglVisualizer
+# DGL
 An utility for convenient data visualizing.
 For the moment is testing on [OpenFrameworks](https://github.com/openframeworks).

-dglVisualizer was developed by picking up modules from past Demo projects.
+DGL was developed by picking up modules from past Demo projects.
 It would not use OpenFrameworks in the future.

 # Instructions